openpeeps/tim/README.md

     a href="/dashboard": "Go to dashboard"
 else:
     a href="/profile": "Go to your Profile"

+if $admin:
+    span: "Fake admin"
 ```

+Variable nodes are generated based on given `JsonNode` and limited to first level of your `Json` nodes only.
+So anything deeper than that is just... `json`.
+You can use `.` annotation to access other levels.

 #### Conditionals, Comparison and Logical Operators
 Tim knows about the following conditional statements: `if`, `elif` and `else`.